-With over 75,000 individual and corporate cases settled, 60 years of experience and 1,000+ five-star Google reviews, our construction accident attorneys at Spar & Bernstein are ready to represent you and secure the settlement you deserve.
+With over one hundred million dollars in settled cases and more than 50 years of experience, our construction accident attorneys at Spar & Bernstein are ready to represent you and secure the settlement you deserve.

 At Spar & Bernstein, you’re never just a case number.
 Our caring and compassionate litigators provide legal support to help you through a trying time and ensure your medical costs are covered.

-Our firm’s reputation is founded on three principles: the expertise of our attorneys, the uncompromising quality of our services, and the confidence we instill in our clients.
+Our firm’s reputation is founded on three principles: the experience of our attorneys, the uncompromising quality of our services, and the confidence we instill in our clients.

 The most common construction accidents recognized by New York State Law that may result in compensation include faulty equipment, falling objects, falls, electrocution accidents, being caught in or between equipment and more.

-Strict Liability For Your Injuries In Construction Accidents in New
+Strict Liability For Your Injuries In Construction Accidents In New York

 Labor Law 200 requires that owners and contractors ensure a safe construction site environment to protect workers from hazards.
 If a construction site is unsafe and an employee is injured, the employee can hold contractors or site owners liable.